Cavagrande del Cassibile Nature Reserve, Sicily

 - Ensure that adequate drinking water is taken

 - Summer months are best avoided due to the high temperatures.
 To plan your trip, check out Sicily’s typical weather here.

 - The trail down to Cassibile River may be closed if there are rock slides

-- It was free to park the campervan overnight but the park does not have camping facilities – it does have a magnificent view.
+- It was free to park the motorhome overnight, but the park does not have camping facilities -however, it does have a magnificent view.

 View from the car park above Cavagrande del Cassibile Canyon with Mt Etna in the background

 As mentioned earlier, the northern ravine is dotted with the graves of the pre-historic Sicel people who inhabited Eastern Sicily from the Iron Age (1200 to 600BC).
 The ravines in this area hold around 2000 tombs carved out of rock dating from the 11th to the 9th century BC.
 You’ll find more information on the Sicel people here.